Vitamin D: Role, Sources, and Deficiency

-The main role of vitamin D in your body is to regulate the calcium and phosphorus balance that is required for bone mineralization.
-It also helps calcium absorption; so, a vitamin D deficiency leads to less calcium absorption, causing weak and brittle bones.
+The main role of vitamin D in your body is to regulate the calcium and phosphorus balance, which is required for bone mineralization.
+It also helps in calcium absorption; so, a vitamin D deficiency leads to less calcium absorption, causing weak and brittle bones.
 The benefits of vitamin D can’t be emphasized more.

-Long-term vitamin D deficiency in adults may cause major health issues like osteomalacia, osteoporosis, muscle weakness, and increased risk of falls.
+Long-term vitamin D deficiency in adults may cause major health issues such as osteomalacia, osteoporosis, muscle weakness, and increased risk of falls.
 It could also negatively impact your immunity, heart health, blood sugar control, and cancer-fighting ability.

 How is the active form vitamin D made in your body?

 You mainly get vitamin D from sun exposure (ultraviolet rays of the sun) and foods that are rich in the nutrient.
-Both these sources give us inactive forms of vitamin D, which are then converted to the active form in our body, also known as vitamin D3.
+Both these sources give us inactive forms of vitamin D, which are then converted in the body to vitamin D3, the active form.
 This active form is used by our body for various important functions.

 It is advised to get approximately 5 to 30 minutes of sun exposure between 10am and 4pm, preferably daily, or 2-3 times a week.
-This has to be on the face, arms, hands, and legs without sunscreen on, in order to initiate synthesis of vitamin D from sun exposure.
+This has to be on the face, arms, hands, and legs without sunscreen on, in order to initiate vitamin D production from sun exposure.